 Attend a dinner theater

 I love dinner theaters.
 What’s better than enjoying dinner and a show without changing venues?
-We were delighted to attend a gospel show at Wohlfahrt House Dinner Theatre, a German-style theater that produces an array of musicals and serves guests a four-course dinner.
+We were delighted to attend a gospel show at Wohlfahrt Haus Dinner Theatre, a German-style theater that produces an array of musicals and serves guests a four-course dinner.

 We took our seats at the table with a great view of the stage and were soon chowing down on a cheese appetizer, salad and heaping portions of roast beef and sides served by our accommodating server.